walidbosso/Java_Task_Scheduling/README.md

 </details>

 ## <details><summary> Instructions: </summary>
+- Install JDK if its not installed yet, when done, go to you environement variables, Edit Path, and add "C:\Path\To\Your\JDK\bin" at the end of it.

 - Put all 5 config.txt files+ image+ kernel.txt in Desktop

  **Inside folder "src" open 8 of Git-Bash in each 1 of type these lines:**